RobWHickman/netlify_blog/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "University of Cambridge" year = 2020
+  course = "PhD in Neuroscience" institution = "University of Cambridge" year = 2020